specifiedpro/Face-to-BMI/README.md

-# BMI Prediction with ResNet50 and Auxiliary Features
+# BMI Prediction with ResNet50

 This repository implements a PyTorch-based pipeline for predicting Body Mass Index (BMI) from images.
 By leveraging a pretrained ResNet50 model and enhancing it with an auxiliary sex feature in a custom regression layer, this project achieves a Pearson correlation of **0.665**—exceeding the baseline of 0.65.